 A few days later, Wielicki and Cichy set up Camp 2 at 6700m, but due to stormy weather, the climbers did not reach Camp 3 (7300m) until March 2nd.

-Wielicki and Cichy were the first to reach Camp 3, then Roger Mear and Jean-Francois Gagnon joined them on March 6th.
-However, that night, with hurricane winds raging, both Mear and Gagnon suffered frostbite, and had to be assisted down the mountain the next day.
+Wielicki and Cichy established C3.
+Roger Mear and Jean-Francois Gagnon spent the night of March 6th at C3.
+Hurricane winds raged throughout that night and continued the next day.
+They were at that time the only people on the mountain and descended in high winds without incident to base camp.
 This brought an end to the expedition, and the idea of further winter attempts on K2 was forgotten for over a decade.

 In 2000, after many expeditions to other 8000ers, Andrzej Zawada began to prepare for a second attempt on K2, this time from the Chinese side.
 But in February 2000, Zawada tragically fell ill, and six months later he died.